Siddhantaternos/Complexity/README.md

 # ⚙️ Algorithm Complexity | Structured Learning Notes

-This repository is a **practical, execution-focused guide to mastering algorithm complexity**, designed to develop **interview-ready intuition**, not memorized definitions.
-The goal is to understand **how time and space grow as input scales**, and reason confidently about performance trade-offs in real code.
+This repository is a **practical, execution focused guide to mastering algorithm complexity**, designed to develop **interview ready intuition**, not memorized definitions.
+The goal is to understand **how time and space grow as input scales**, and reason confidently about performance trade offs in real code.

 It’s meant to be **visited repeatedly**: to check progress, refresh intuition, and identify the *next concept to master*.